johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL.C When to Acquire Various Equipment.md

 - E6B
 	- Electronic is fine, whiz-wheel also ok if you're excited about it
 	- Consider buying used -- this is mostly important for the knowledge test.
 We can use an online E6B otherwise.
+- [[ForeFlight]] subscription, if you'd like

 Before Night Flights:
 - Headlamp with red light
 - Backup flashlight (preferably red)

+After Checkride:
+- Headset for the first passenger^[Some folks will get themselves a nice headset, and their training headset becomes their first passenger headset]^[Clubs will often have loaner headsets, which may or may not be available or work]
+- A Sentry or similar portable ADS-B In

 *Return to [[~ PPL Lesson Plan Outline|Table of Contents]]^*